codsen/codsen/packages/string-strip-html/README.md

 ### Validation

-The Optional Options Object is validated by [check-types-mini](https://bitbucket.org/codsen/check-types-mini), so please behave: the settings' values have to match the API and settings object should not have any extra keys, not defined in the API.
+The Optional Options Object is validated by `check-types-mini` ([npm](https://www.npmjs.com/package/check-types-mini), [GitLab](https://gitlab.com/codsen/codsen/tree/master/packages/check-types-mini)), so please behave: the settings' values have to match the API and settings object should not have any extra keys, not defined in the API.
 Naughtiness will cause error `throw`s.
 I know, it's strict, but it prevents any API misconfigurations and helps to identify some errors early-on.

 ---